equivalent/scrapbook2/archive/blogs/2015-08-13-scissors-rule-in-coding.md

 That's why I'm always trying to fallow it when I'm using other languages.

-I wouldn't call this rule a rule but more a recommendation.
+I wouldn't call this "rule" a rule but more a recommendation.
 Sometimes you need to do stuff that will break this convention.
 But in general if you have two ways how to do same piece of functional code, with same performance and same readability but one is not fallowing the scissors